 The effects of local anaesthesia will last around two to four hours.

 IV sedation (twilight sedation)

-The intravenous (IV) sedation is administered through the vein and works very quickly.
-This form can have you from either almost unconscious or unconscious during the dental procedure, depending on the level of sedation being administered.
+Coming soon to Oracare is intravenous (IV) sedation, this method is administered through the vein and works very quickly.
+This form can have you either almost unconscious or unconscious during the dental procedure, depending on the level of sedation being administered.